 #2 – do you have the legally required warnings?

-When supplying a potentially harmful substance, it is a legal requirement that you include safety warnings.
+When supplying poisons or any potentially harmful substance, it is a legal requirement that you include safety warnings.
 We recommend thorough research, contacting the relevant trade association or consulting trading standards to make sure you fulfil all requirements.

 Some products require tactile warning triangles which are self-adhesive raised clear triangles.
 These raised (braille style) shapes alert blind or partially sighted users that they are handling a dangerous or hazardous product.
 By law, packaging for products labelled as ‘very toxic’, ‘corrosive’, ‘toxic’, ‘harmful’ or ‘extremely flammable’ must carry a tactile warning triangle.